 When hiring for a job or project, ensure that you are directly addressing the needs that must be filled.
 Avoid hiring with future development in mind as that might not always work out to your benefit.
 Remember, just because you don’t hire one talent now doesn’t mean you can’t KIV it for future reference and revisit the profile when the need arises.

 No matter how good an interview goes, or a resume looks, always conduct your due diligence and review everything.
 This includes things all along the line from resumes to even application letters.
 Everything that is provided to you has the potential to shed some light on the talent involved.

 The actual interview whether in-person or remote is the most crucial part of the process.
-Remember that you are not just confirming actual key competencies but also personality traits to ensure that the person would be a right fit for the job as well as your corporate culture.
+Remember that you are not just confirming actual key competencies but also personality traits to ensure that the person would be the right fit for the job as well as your corporate culture.
 In this process, the right questions matter.
 Ensure that these are structured not just to find the right person for the job but to distinguish the ‘capable’ from the ‘outstanding’.

 Conclusion: Hiring Intent Matters

 When finding the right talent for a job, it is important to realize that most of the key elements are the same whether you are hiring in-house or outsourcing.
-The main differentiating factor between the two is intent for your company.
+The main differentiating factor between the two is intended for your company.

 Take for example the case of hiring in-house; you intend to take on talented staff for the long-term.
 This would place additional focus on things like compatibility with corporate culture for hiring the right talent .
 In outsourcing, this will perhaps not matter as much but still need to be kept an eye on.
 After all, you still must work with them, even if it’s for the duration of only a single project.